- Attendance Based

 University guidelines suggest that for every 15 credits, a student will need to study for 150 hours.
 This is worth considering when thinking about studying part time.
 You will usually have one 1-hour lecture and one 2-hour seminar per module per week.

 This programme is not currently available as distance learning, although we hope to make this available in the future.
 Contact us for further information.
+However, please see here for information about a new DBL programme launching in September 2018.

 For enquiries regarding the course please contact: